MikeMundy/CapacityPlanner/READ_ME_surge.md

 Hosted at https://breezy-leg.surge.sh/
 (URL is stored in /build/CNAME)

-First time, run:
+Before first deployment to production, run:

 yarn global add surge

-to surge, start in this folder: yarn build cd build surge
+To deploy to production via Surge, start in this folder:

+yarn build

+cd build

+surge

 To be really useful I'd need to add a persistent back-end data store (maybe https://jsonbin.io/) and maybe